XenonRadium/dbMigrationDemo/README.md

 An executable file is created to be ran in the command line accompanied with the commands to be run.
 ## ./migrationCli.exe migrate <arguments>

-Current version of the project supports all up migrations and down migrations via the
+Current version of the project supports all up migrations and down migrations via
+ - migrate up
-## migrate up / migrate down
+ - migrate down